thzandvl/microhack-sap-data/setup/paymentsSetup.md

 In order to upload the payments to cosmosDB, you can either
     * upload a pregenerated file.
 The provided file is generated from Sales Orders availabla in S4/HANA Fully Activated Appliance - 1909.
-    * use a Spark program to generate the payments based upon extract Sales Orders
+    * use a Spark program to generate the payments based upon extract Sales Orders (see [Payment Generation](generatePayments.md))
     * Create you own program

 ## Payment upload from pregenerated file